 side close up

-This one was stenciled using acrylic paint and my pirate stencil.
+And older tee that was well-loved before being retired!
+This one was stenciled using acrylic paint and a pirate stencil I made myself.